ppouke/PWP/meetings.md

 * Add description of the game to Wiki
 * Add extra resources to the diagram of the API
 * Add extra functionality to design of the Client
-* specify Chess gallery API
+* Specify Chess gallery API

 ### Comments from staff